Priya-SB/E-Commerce-Website/README.md

 # E-Commerce-Website
 An online Furniture Store using HTML, CSS, JavaScript, PHP.
-Tested the Website on local web server using 'xampp'.
+Tested the website on local web server using 'xampp'.

 -----------------------------------------------------------------------------------------------
 Home Page: